binary42/RPi-CTD-Server/README.md

+<-- THIS IS UNDER CONSTRUCTION AND CODE IS NOT IN FINAL FORM -->

 Welcome to the CTD+ RPi Sensor Suite Software Repository.
 This stack consists of Nodejs and C++ files that allow for the operation of the Conductivity, Temperature, and Depth (CTD) sensor payload for marine deployments.